Automattic/jetpack/readme.txt

 * Search: add new filter allowing one to adjuct Jetpack Search's ES query languages.
 * Search: continued work on upcoming Instant Search features.
 * Social Networks: update Facebook logo to match new color.
+* Sync: improve reliability of the information synchronized back to your site when connecting to WordPress.com.
 * Tiled Galleries: ensure that color profile information is retained for all images in Tiled Galleries.

 **Improved compatibility**